drakejoshua/order-summary-component/README.md

 Users should be able to:

 - See hover states for interactive elements
-- View this page as totally responsive on any deive out there
+- View this page as totally responsive on any device out there

 ### Screenshot